CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab7.md

-## Task 7: Microsoft Defender for Cloud Apps-Configuring Cloud Discovery
+# Lab 07: Microsoft Defender for Cloud Apps-Configuring Cloud Discovery

 In this task, you will integrate Defender for Cloud Apps with Microsoft Defender for Endpoint, enable discovery of shadow IT, and analyze data using snapshot reports.